srobo/ops-manual/annual-robotics-competition/committee_membership.md

 ### Joining the committee

 Volunteers join the committee by application to the Trustees.
 The committee will operate on a continuous/rolling timeline.
 Each member has a maximum term of two years, after which they are automatically retired from the committee.
 Before the conclusion of the two year term the member may apply to the Trustees to extend their term for a further two years, without a gap in membership.

+### Yearly updates

+Once a year, around early July, the committee will meet with the Trustees.
+At the meeting, the Trustees discuss their expectations for the approaching year and clarify any concerns about roles or responsibilities.
+Each year, the Trustees provide guidance as to the direction in which they would like the approaching year to be taken and where they would like the committee to focus their efforts.
+For example, it may be the case that the Trustees would like to expand the number of kits available, or they may want the committee to focus on increasing team support.

 ## Common